openedx-unsupported/edx-developer-docs/docs/developers_guide/micro_frontends_in_open_edx.rst

 ``BASE_URL``
   Example: ``https://new-mfe.example.com``

   The fully-qualified URL to the micro-frontend being built.
 Used by frontend-platform as part of authentication, as well as by many applications for internal links.
+The above example is a sub-domain, but micro-frontends can be configured with paths on an existing sub-domain as well.

 Internationalization
 --------------------